brandon-gong/2019-DeepSpace/README.md

 # Deep Space 2019
 [![Build Status](https://travis-ci.org/dragonrobotics/2019-DeepSpace.svg?branch=master)](https://travis-ci.org/dragonrobotics/2019-DeepSpace) ![Version](https://img.shields.io/badge/version-v2019.2.1-informational.svg)<br><br>
 This repository holds the code developed by Dragon Robotics this year for the 2019 season, Deep Space.
 It contains code for the robot, vision processing, custom dashboard, and Arduino LED's.
-As of 2/19/19 (stop build day), development has stopped on the `master` branch of this repository.
-To view changes post-stop build day, switch over to the `beta` branch.

 <br><br>
 The repository's code is structured as such:
 ### `arduino_src`